realpython/python-guide/docs/starting/install3/macos.rst

 :orphan: This article should not be added to a toctree for now

-.. _install3-osx:
+.. _install3-macos:

 ###############################
-Installing Python 3 on Mac OS X
+Installing Python 3 on macOS
 ###############################

 .. image:: /_static/photos/34435689480_2e6f358510_k_d.jpg

-The latest version of Mac OS X, High Sierra, **comes with Python 2.7 out of the box**.
+The latest version of macOS, High Sierra, **comes with Python 2.7 out of the box**.

 You do not need to install or configure anything else to use Python 2.
 These instructions document the installation of Python 3.

-The version of Python that ships with OS X is great for learning, but it's not good for development.
-The version shipped with OS X may be out of date from the `official current Python release <https://www.python.org/downloads/mac-osx/>`_, which is considered the stable production version.
+The version of Python that ships with macOS is great for learning, but it's not good for development.
+The version shipped with macOS may be out of date from the `official current Python release <https://www.python.org/downloads/mac-osx/>`_, which is considered the stable production version.